jonahnathan0/Fed_Announcements/Project_Proposal.md

 Our folder structure will be organized hierarchically with three main directories: raw_data (containing original FED documents and market data in separate subdirectories), processed_data (storing calculated sentiment scores and topic segmented docs), and analysis (with our outputs and visualizations).

+## Planned Outputs
+Our final deliverable for this project will be a dashboard that shows all of our research, from the methodology to our conclusions.
+The dashboard will include correlation tables and charts that will allow a user to explore our data.
+Since we will be using over a dozen of different indices with returns for 20 days around the FED communication, we will want to implement dynamic visualizations onto the dashboard.
+These will consist of scatterplots to display returns versus different sentiment topics, and boxplots that compare returns across different document types.
+We also want users to understand which NLP method is being used when they look at the graphs, so there will be clear labels captions describing what is being looked at.

+Besides having dynamic sections with descriptions for users to look at, we will also have our own conclusion section that examines findings from the data.

 ## Ambition
 We want to perform a similar analysis to the mid-term project but go beyond that and see what is possible with NLP applications for finance.
 Our project has the following aspects -
 - Sentiment analysis: Combining analysis for an LM dictionary, ML dictionary, and LLM views